Your publishing company will appoint an editor to edit your work.

 This will probably be someone they have used before and whose work they have come to know and trust.

-Your editors task will be to search out structural, story and other problems.
+The task of your editor will be to search out structural, story and other problems.

 You should welcome this – a good editor can improve your book hugely and dreams apart, no writer is perfect.

 However, if you are self-publishing, appointing an editor is one of the many tasks you will find yourself responsible for.

 In an ideal world all writers would be able to afford the best of editors.
 However we are not in an ideal world.

 In this post recession world it is writers and artists who tend to feel the bite in their income.

 Good editors can be expensive and sadly, so can bad ones.

 Spend some time searching for a good editor.
 A great place to start is here on Kboards.

 Also join some writers groups on social media forums and ask for recommendations.

 Ask for references and samples.
 A good editor will often do a sample edit on your work so you can see what they are offering.